 In a similar program at Soldier Hollow Cross Country Ski Resort in Midway, UT you will be provided with ten clips of five shots each, for plenty of opportunity to learn and improve.
 The highly accurate rifles are the very same rifles used during the Olympic Games held in Utah in 2002.
 After range instruction and practice, a "mini' fun competition is staged for participants.
 Programs are coordinated by reservation for minimum of two people, who can ski or snowshoe and there are three program levels.

 Mountain Top Inn & Resort in Chittenden, VT initiated the Paintball Biathlon, which brings the aspects of biathlon to 250 kids in a one day event to ski and target shoot with paintball markers (guns).
 For the ski area, using paintball is a less expensive way to host biathlon.
 Skiers in paintball biathlon are rewarded with time deductions for each target they hit.
 Midway through each lap, the skiers visit the shooting range where identically sighted paintball markers (guns) await them to take their shots before skiing off for another lap.
 The event draws youngsters from across the region and is geared to have fun on snow.
 It has introduced the sport to kids and some of them are now participating more seriously in high school biathlon teams.
-There's another paintball biathlon called the Valentine's Day celebration on Feb 19 at Gunstock Mountain Resort, NH.
+There's another paintball biathlon called the Valentine's Day celebration in February at Gunstock Mountain Resort, NH.